scyth/go-webproject/README.md

 * text/template package from standard go library is used
 * template caching is in place
+* (optional) on the fly template reloading without need to restart the service
 * (optional) integrated mux package from gorilla project for advanced routing and easier request handling
 * integrated sessions package from gorilla project for session management
 * external configuration file for server and app settings